James-Randall-14/mit-blogger-application/Grandpa.md

 I've noticed that ever since you died, I've taken after you in a couple of ways.
 I think I'm similarly tinker-y.
-You were always fixing or building something, and I think I've picked that up from you.
+You were always fixing or building something, and I've picked that up from you.
 Here's the most recent fruit of the workbench:
 <p align="center"><img src="imgs/deck.jpg" alt="My most recent project"></p>
 <p align="center"> Portable Server </p>